lmscloud-io/mdlcode-docs/docs/troubleshooting.md

 MDLCode will activate automatically if it detects a Moodle instance as a root of one of the VSCode Workspace folders.

-MDLCode **will not activate** if Moodle is **not a root folder**, for example, if you open a parent folder that contains both Moodle instance and moodledata folder.
-If this is something you would like to do, consider creating a [Multi-root workspace](https://code.visualstudio.com/docs/editor/workspaces) where Moodle instance and moodledata folder are separate roots.
+MDLCode **will not automatically activate** if Moodle is **not a root folder**, for example, if you open a parent folder that contains both Moodle instance and moodledata folder.
+In this case, MDLCode will ask you if you would like to activate it or not.
+If you accidentally clicked "No" and want to undo it, you can change the value of `mdlcode.detectInSubfolders` in your **Workspace** settings.
+If you want to automatically activate MDLCode for a particular subfoler (i.e. 'moodle') in any workspace, you can add it to you **User** settings.

-If you have a multi-root workspace and you opened several Moodle instances, MDLCode will activate **only for the first Moodle instance**.
+If you have a multi-root workspace and you opened several Moodle instances (or you have moodle in multiple subfolers), MDLCode will activate
+**only for the first Moodle instance**.

 Once MDLCode is activated, it will add a Moodle icon to the Side Bar.
 It will also start full index